MigrationBuyer evaluation

 The migration substance.
 Three approaches, in order of speed:

 Fastest: import from POS.
-If your POS has supplier records (Shopify "vendors", Square brands, Toast vendors), they import automatically with the catalog.
-You spend a few minutes mapping items to suppliers where the POS missed.
+If your POS has supplier records (Shopify "vendors", Square brands, Toast vendors), they may import with the catalog.
+You map items to suppliers where the POS data is incomplete.

 Medium: import from QuickBooks.
-Your accounting system has every supplier you've paid in the last year.
-The procurement system can pull that list and populate supplier records, including email addresses extracted from past bills.
+Your accounting system has suppliers you have paid.
+The procurement system can pull that list and populate supplier records where the integration and data quality support it.

 Slowest but reliable: CSV upload.
 Export your spreadsheet (the one with your suppliers and items), reformat to match the system's CSV template, upload.
-The system does its best to map columns automatically; you fix the misses.
+The system can map columns where the data is clear; you fix the misses.

-Most operators get to "all suppliers and top 50 items" in under an hour.
-The long tail of niche items can be added as you order them — there's no requirement to populate the system completely before you can use it.
+Many operators can get to "key suppliers and top items" quickly.
+The long tail of niche items can be added as you order them — there is no requirement to populate the system completely before you can use it.

 Step 4: Set ordering rules for your top 20 items (30 minutes)

-The Pareto rule applies hard to procurement: 20% of your items account for 80% of your reorders.
-Get those 20 right and the system covers most of your weekly work.
+The Pareto rule often applies to procurement: a minority of items drive most recurring reorders.
+Get those items right first and the system covers the highest-frequency work earlier.

 For each top item, set: